THE HUMANITARIAN TECHNOLOGY NETWORK

 This conference series has catalyzed the exchange of information and best practices in the emerging field of Crisis Mapping.
 The annual event has spawned new partnerships and projects that are advancing the fields of Crisis Mapping and Humanitarian Technology.
 ICCM has also been fortunate to have had considerable media coverage including but certainly not limited to the New York Times, Washington Post, The Economist, UK Guardian, CNN, TED Blog, CBC News, Reuters, ReadWriteWeb, Fast Company, NPR, Voice of America, UN Chronicle and Harvard Business Review.

-The theme for ICCM 2013 is “Humanitarian Technology Innovation In and Out of Africa.”
-It will highlight humanitarian innovation and technology in and outside Africa to cross-fertilize lessons learned and best practices.
+The theme for ICCM 2013: “Humanitarian Technology Innovation In and Out of Africa.”
+It will highlight humanitarian innovation and technology in and outside Africa to cross-fertilize lessons learned & best practices.
 Core themes of ICCM 2013 thus include national and regional crisis mapping & early warning projects; grassroots, people-centered mapping and development; communicating with disaster affected communities; crowdsourcing crisis information; big data analytics; social computing and information forensics; and next-generation humanitarian technology solutions.

-Started by Mark Donfried in Events Mar 14.
+Started by Liliana Bounegru in Events Nov 29.

 The International Network of Crisis Mappers™ was established in 2009 by Patrick Meier and Jen Ziemke.
 We host an annual conference series, the International Conference of Crisis Mappers (ICCM)™, encourage collaboration via firstname.lastname@example.org, & offer resources, videos, working groups & webinars to facilitate the development of this new field.